regaw-leinad/nosql-sql/README.md

 ## Motivation

-I thought it was a bit odd writing SQL statements to query [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/)'s NoSQL database.
-So I am writing this to turn MongoDB-syntax queries into [DocumentDB parameterized queries](https://azure.microsoft.com/en-us/blog/announcing-sql-parameterization-in-documentdb/).
+Writing SQL statements to query DocumentDB's NoSQL database seemed slightly odd to me, especially when it came to writing the more complex, [SQLi](https://en.wikipedia.org/wiki/SQL_injection)-free, [parameterized queries](https://azure.microsoft.com/en-us/blog/announcing-sql-parameterization-in-documentdb/).
+This project exists to abstract the building of these large query objects by utilizing MongoDB-style syntax.

 ## Usage